Nutrition

 Energy needs assessment

-Start by estimating your caloric needs based on your basal metabolic rate and your level of physical activity.
-Online tools or consulting a nutritionist should be considered to effectively help you in this process.
+Start by estimating your calorie needs based on your basal metabolic rate and physical activity level.
+Online tools or consulting a nutritionist can help you effectively with this process.

 Defining objectives

-Your specific goals, whether losing weight, gaining muscle mass or improving endurance , influence your nutrition plan.
+Your specific goals, whether it's losing weight, gaining muscle mass , or improving endurance , influence your nutrition plan.

-- Carbohydrates: 45-65% of total caloric intake for most athletes.
+• Carbohydrates: 45-65% of total calorie intake for most athletes.

 Including convenient snacks like protein snacks or rice cream preparations can make it easier to stick to your nutrition plan.